Get a property report and suburb profile for any property in Bondi Beach

 Bondi Beach demographics

 Bondi Beach, one of Sydney's most iconic suburbs, is renowned for its stunning coastline, vibrant lifestyle, and diverse community.
-With a population of 11,513 and a median age of 33, the suburb attracts a youthful and energetic crowd, including young professionals, families, and international visitors.
-The area's appeal is further enhanced by its proximity to the city, making it a desirable location for those seeking a balance between urban convenience and beachside living.
+With a population of 11,513 and a median age of 33, it attracts a youthful and energetic crowd, including young professionals, families, and international visitors.
+The suburb's proximity to the beach and the city makes it a desirable location for those seeking a blend of urban convenience and coastal relaxation.

-Housing in Bondi Beach is predominantly rental-based, with 67.5% of properties being rented.
-This high rental rate reflects the suburb's popularity among transient residents, such as tourists and short-term visitors, as well as those seeking flexible living arrangements.
-The community is composed of a mix of family households, with 31% being couple families with children and 55.8% being couple families without children, highlighting its appeal to both families and singles.
+The housing market in Bondi Beach is predominantly rental-based, with 67.5% of properties being rented.
+This high rental rate reflects its appeal to transient residents, such as tourists and short-term visitors, as well as locals who enjoy the flexibility of renting.
+The suburb's household composition is varied, with 31% of families being couples with children and 55.8% being couples without children, highlighting its appeal to both families and singles.

 Bondi Beach infrastructure, key developments and investment opportunities